Nacmkoohes/Distributed_ML_Interface/README.md

 }
 ```

-A worker returns a response similar to:
+and returns a predicted rating together with the worker that processed the request:

 ```json
 {